i2p/i2p.www/i2p2www/spec/proposals/152-ecies-tunnels.rst

   {% highlight lang='dataspec' %}

-bytes    0-x: Tunnel Build Reply Options (Properties) bytes    x-x: other data as implied by options bytes  x-510: Random padding bytes    511: Reply byte
+bytes    0-x: Tunnel Build Reply Options (Mapping) bytes    x-x: other data as implied by options bytes  x-510: Random padding bytes    511: Reply byte

 {% endhighlight %}

-The tunnel build reply options is a Properties structure as defined in [Common]_.
+The tunnel build reply options is a Mapping structure as defined in [Common]_.
 This is for future use.
 No options are currently defined.
-If the Properties structure is empty, this is two bytes 0x00 0x00.
+If the Mapping structure is empty, this is two bytes 0x00 0x00.

 The reply byte is one of the following values as defined in [Tunnel-Creation]_ to avoid fingerprinting: